-Earlier, I was working with another immigration company and had a good professional reputation as a branch manager for several years.
+Earlier, I was working with another Immigration Company and had a good professional reputation as a branch manager for several years.
 The experience there was good in many ways, but not entirely satisfying.
 Thanks to my upbringing, I have always believed that women should have an even playing field in business in India, as is the case in more emancipated societies.
 After a break, I thought of starting an immigration company that would primarily be staffed by women, and give the utmost attention to women clients.
 Currently we have Akkam Immigration and Allied Services operating in Hyderabad, Bangalore and Chandigarh.
-And we are planning to extend our expertise and services to other clients too, and to core countries like Australia, Canada, the US, Denmark and many others.
+And we are planning to extend our expertise and services to other clients too, and to core countries like Australia, Canada, the USA, Denmark and many others.

 Many of my friends and colleagues were thrilled at hearing the concept of our mission and wanted to join in the effort.
-But we could only afford to have a brave minimum staff on board to start off with.
+But we could only afford to have a brave Minimum Staff on board to start off with.
 Now we’re gradually expanding our operations with the core managing team comprising women.
-I must say it's a very fulfilling experience to work with a team of dedicated and likeminded women.
+I must say it's a very fulfilling experience to work with a team of dedicated and like minded women.

 In a country where women are not treated on an equal fooling in the spheres of fundamental rights, social status, democratic, religious, domestic, and professional fields, it is long overdue that they should be free of these inequalities.
 Today's women have made some gains but still have a long way to go!